By Kaye A. Thomas

 Basics of investing.
-Our book That Thing Rich People Do offers the easiest way to learn the principles of investing.
+Our book That Thing Rich People Do: Required Reading for Investors offers the easiest way to learn the principles of investing.
 It’s a short, readable book suitable for anyone who’s new to the subject, including a young adult or even a minor.

 Uniform Transfers to Minors Act

 Custodial accounts for minor children are set up under a state’s version of the Uniform Transfers to Minors Act, or UTMA.
 These state laws are all based on the same model, but with variations that prevent them from being entirely uniform.
 When we refer to the Act, we’re actually referring to the model on which these laws are based.
 It’s possible your state’s law will differ.